CSVfox

 (i.e., nor "abc" neither "def" neither "ghi").

-For case-insensitive comparisons, the "i" mode can applied in two ways:
+For case-insensitive comparisons of strings, the "i" mode can be applied:

 -filter[Field]={expression} [Field] and {expression} are equal.